Question: What is an HTML Tag or an HTML Element?

 <p> and the closing tag

 </p>.
 The element is the collection of both the starting tag and the ending tag.

 In other words, the element is the entire HTML block that creates a paragraph.
 And the tags are the two pieces of the element—the opening piece and the closing piece.

 Most HTML elements have an opening tag and a closing tag.
 These tags surround the text that will display on the web page.
 For example, the paragraph tag has an opening tag:

 </p>.
 To write a paragraph of text, you write the text to display on the page and then surround it with these tags:

 This is a paragraph that will display on the web page.
 It is surrounded by opening and closing paragraph tags.

-Some HTML tags do not have a closing tag.
-These are called “singleton” or “void” tags.
-Singleton tags are easy to use because you only have to include one in your web page.
+Some HTML elements do not have a closing tag.
+These are called “singleton” or “void” elements.
+Void elements are easy to use because you only have to include one tag in your web page.
 For example, to add a line break to your page you would use the

 Void elements have only one tag as part of the element, but in XHTML, you would also include a trailing slash in the beginning tag to show that it is a void element.
 For example, in XHTML to add a line break you would use the